luferrer/ConfidenceIntervals/README.md

 <img src="bootstrapping_process.jpg">
 </div>

 This same algorithm can be used to compute a distribution for the difference in performance between two systems by simply making the metric of interest in step 1 the difference between the metric when system A is applied to the bootstrap set and when system B is applied to that same set [Keller et al., 2005].
+See the notebook for an example on how to use bootstrapping for this purpose.

 The algorithm above assumes that the samples in the test set are iid.
 If this is not the case, for example because samples come from human subjects that contributed several samples each, then this assumption does not hold.
 Luckily, it is easy to modify the bootstrapping algorithm to address this case [Poh and Bengio, 2007].
 Basically, instead of sampling individual samples, we sample ``conditions'' (in the example, the condition would be the subject identifier).
 The bootstrap dataset is then created by including all the samples from each selected condition.
 If a condition was sampled $n$ times, we include each of its samples $n$ times.